Street Railways Enable City Growth

 Cable Pulled Street Cars offer Speed, Safety and Cleanliness Improvements

 In San Francisco and other hilly cities, horses had difficulty pulling the loaded streetcars up the hilly streets.
-After witnessing an accident where five horses lost their footing, Andrew Hallidie, a successful wire-rope manufacturer, developed a system of pulling streetcars using a cable and pulleys located beneath the street.
+After witnessing an accident where five horses lost their footing, Andrew Smith Hallidie, a successful wire-rope manufacturer, developed a system of pulling streetcars using a cable and pulleys located beneath the street.
 A large stationary engine pulled the cable throughout the line.
-Hallidie opened the first successful cable car line was the Clay Street Hill Railroad, September 1, 1873.
+Grip cars used a grip that held onto the cable, towing trailer cars.
+Cars were started into motion by gripping the cable, and stopped by releasing the cable.
+Hallidie opened the first successful cable car line, the Clay Street Hill Railroad, September 1, 1873.

 In Los Angeles the first to open was the Second Street Cable Railroad opened a cable line in October 1885 on Second Street from Spring to Texas Street (Belmont Avenue).
 The line opened with three "dummy" grips and three trailers, each seating about a dozen riders.
 The primary promoters of the project were officers of the Los Angeles Improvement Co. who reportedly sold almost all of their 1400 available lots within the first year after the line opened.

 The Temple Street Cable Railway company opened a line along Temple Street between Spring and Belmont on July 14, 1886, with four dummy grip cars and for trailers.
 The line was opened by real estate promoters.
 The Temple Street track was extended to Dayton Heights at the city limits in 1888, a transfer point to the Cahuenga Valley Railroad.
 The line survived until 1898 when it was sold under foreclosure.
 Henry Huntington acquired the line in 1902, incorporating it into his new Los Angeles Inter-Urban Railway.